QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Morison Equation (Strip Theory) Modelling
 -----------------------------------------

+.. admonition:: Morison Element Behavior in On- and Offshore Simulations
+   :class: info

+	Morison strip theory can be used to assign drag, added mass and damping coefficients to elements of the substructure.
+Typically this is used in an *offshore* simulation where the Morison forces are applied to the *submerged* members based on the *water density*.
+In case Morison coefficients are applied to a substructure that is used in an *onshore* simulation all members are treated as *submerged* and the *air density* values is used to evaluate the Morison forces.
+See also :ref:`Marine Hydrokinetic Turbines`.

 Hydrodynamic coefficients can be assigned to substructure members and joints.
 Hydrodynamic member coefficients (:code:`HYDROMEMBERCOEFF`) act in the direction normal to the center-line of the substructure member.
 Hydrodynamic joint coefficients act in the direction normal to the end face of a member (see :numref:`fig-substruct-morison_member`).